puppetlabs/puppet-docs/source/pe/3.7/quick_start_nc_rbac.markdown

 2. In the **Full name** field, type in a user name.
 3. In the **Login** field, type the user's login information.
 4. Click **Add local user**.

+	**Note**: When you create new local users, you need to send them a login token.
+Do this by clicking the new user's name in the **User** list and then on the upper-right of the user's page, click **Generate password reset**.
+A message opens with a link that you must copy and send to the new user.

 5. Click **User Roles** and then click **Web developers**.
 6. On the **Member users** tab, on the **User name** list, select the new user you created, and then click **Add user** and click the commit button.

+### Enable a User to Log in
+When you create new local users, you need to send them a password reset token so that they can log in for the first time.

+1. Click the new local user in the **Users** list.
+The new user's page opens.
+2. On the upper-right of the page, click **Generate password reset**.
+A **Password reset link** message box opens.
+3. *Copy the link* provided in the message and send it to the new user.
+Then you can close the message.

 ### Give Your New Role Access to the Node Group You Created